 - We should have well-connected stormwater drains with proper slopes for carrying unused water.
 These drains should be inspected and maintained properly, especially before rains.

-5. NECESSITY AND USE OF PLUMBING DRAWINGS
+5. USE OF PLUMBING DRAWINGS

 - Plumbing and sanitation work procedure drawings must include all the minor details.
 These drawings prove useful as mentioned below –

 - Drawings are useful for calculating the accurate quantity of the materials to be used.